 It's been called "Netflix's answer to X-Factor"

-Netflix have announced a new hip-hop talent show hosted by Chance The Rapper, Cardi B and T.I, set to launch later in 2019.
+Netflix’s new hip-hop talent show, hosted by Chance The Rapper, Cardi B and T.I., will finally get underway next month.
 The show has already been labelled as the streaming service’s “answer to X Factor” as well as “rap’s American Idol”.